rfl890/sodium-builds/README.md

 # sodium-builds
-Sodium and Lithium fabric builds.
+Sodium fabric builds.
 Mostly for myself and archival purposes, but you can download it if you want.